foundernest/simple-queue-decorator/README.md

 * Concurrency control

 ## How To
-Both JavaScript and Typescript can be used, however, this library is oriented to Typescript usage. `OnQueue` decorator is only available using Typescript
+Both JavaScript and Typescript can be used, however, this library is oriented to Typescript usage. `OnQueue` decorator is only available using Typescript.

+> A running instance of RabbitMQ is needed, a docker-compose file is provided to use along with this library in a dev env (`docker-compose up -d rabbitmq`). **Do not use** the given image in production

 Init the service: